YottaDB/YDB-Web-Server/doc/important-utilities.md

 Encoding is done using:

-`do encode^%webjson(M ARRAY INPUT BY NAME,OUTPUT JSON ARRAY BY NAME,ERROR MESSAGES BY NAME)`
+`do encode^%ydbwebjson(M ARRAY INPUT BY NAME,OUTPUT JSON ARRAY BY NAME,ERROR MESSAGES BY NAME)`

 Decoding is done using:

-`do decode^%webjson(JSON ARRAY INPUT BY NAME, M DEST ARRAY BY NAME, ERROR MESSAGES BY NAME)`
+`do decode^%ydbwebjson(JSON ARRAY INPUT BY NAME, M DEST ARRAY BY NAME, ERROR MESSAGES BY NAME)`

 The first two arguments are required; the third argument is optional.
-If not supplied, error messages will be dumped into `%webjsonerr`.
+If not supplied, error messages will be dumped into `%ydbwebjsonerr`.

 For novice Mumpsters, an array input by name is something like this: